-Lessons from the Cockroach
+Lessons from an Encounter with a Cockroach

 I upgraded my apartment and moved into a two-bedroom directly next door after one year; and then two years later, I upgraded to an even larger apartment again.
 My new roommates and I rented one of the larger apartments on the 15th floor that had four bedrooms, three baths, and the most fantastic view of all of Houston.
-It took nearly two full days to move all my stuff from the 9th floor, but it was genuinely thrilling to call the new 3000 square foot, beautiful new apartment, my new home.
+It took nearly two full days to move all my stuff from the 9th floor, but it was genuinely thrilling to call the new 3000 square foot, beautiful apartment, my new home.

 When I finally moved the last load up into the new space, I decided it was time to relax and take the dogs outside to our back courtyard on the first floor.
 I poured a massive glass of pinot noir, and the dogs and I made our way down the elevator to the first floor.
 The elevator doors opened, and the dogs ran down the hallway past the fitness center and mailboxes, stopped at the door, and waited for me to catch up.
 I opened the door, the dogs ran outside, and just as I was about to join them, something caught my eye on the ground.
 There in the doorway was a huge cockroach staring directly at the opening from the outside.
 The dogs never even flinched and ran out to do their business.
 I quickly shut the door so that the cockroach could not come into the building.
 Much to my surprise, the roach flattened its body and came in from under the door anyway.
 I must admit, I was impressed.

 I stood there inside the door staring at the roach now inside the building, still holding my large-pour glass of wine in my right hand.
 The cockroach turned left and ran up the wall.
 My thoughts were not kind.
 I imagined how many baby roaches this could produce and felt stirring emotions of confliction since I have major aversion to cockroaches.
-This cockroach was lucky, I thought.
+This cockroach is lucky, I thought.
 I have reverence for all life forms and didn’t have it in me to end its life like many people I know probably would.
-Be as it may, my thoughts were not very respectful and pure in that moment.
-I have never liked cockroaches.
+Be as it may, my thoughts were not very respectful and pure in that moment, and I have never liked cockroaches.
 They give me the creeps.

 I stood there with my impure thoughts, holding my wine without yet even a sip, and watched the cockroach be a cockroach.
 Once it arrived close to the ceiling, it turned and appeared to look at me.
 It then moved halfway back down the wall until we were eyelevel.
 We found ourselves in a stand-off.